leonardogbxv/grokking-algorithms/README.md

 # Algorithms

-The purpose of this repository is to document and solve the exercises from Grokking Algorithms clearly, as well as practice algorithm implementation.
+The purpose of this repository is to document and solve the exercises from the book Grokking Algorithms (pt-br: Entendendo Algoritmos: Um Guia Ilustrado Para Programadores e Outros Curiosos in Portuguese), while also practicing algorithm implementation.

-## Solved Exercises (pt-br)
+## Solved Exercises

 Below are the exercises I've solved so far, in Portuguese (pt-br):